prplecake/wiki.jrgnsn.net/Self_Hosting/Pi-hole/Incidents/March_2020.md

 ---
-title: Pi-hole Incident: March 2020
+title: "Pi-hole Incident: March 2020"
 ---

 I set up a Pi-hole on a much better server than my [Raspberry Pi](/Sysadmin/Raspberry_Pi)s have ever made.